Karmalink

-Karmalink is a 2021 Cambodian science fiction film written and directed by Jake Wachtel in his directorial debut, and produced by Valerie Steinberg.
-It is the first science-fiction film from Cambodia.
+Karmalink is a 2021 science fiction film directed and co-written by Jake Wachtel in his feature film directorial debut.
+An international co-production of Cambodia and the United States, it is the first Cambodian-produced science fiction film.
 It stars Leng Heng Prak and Srey Leak Chhith in their acting debuts, who also worked with Wachtel and co-writer Christopher Larsen on developing the story and translating it into Khmer.
 The film is dedicated to lead actor Leng Heng Prak, who died before its completion.

 Synopsis

 In a near future Phnom Penh, a community is threatened with eviction to make way for a bullet train service to China.
 The wealthy use nanotechnology to "augment" their experiences.
 At night, Leng Heng dreams of his previous lives and of a solid gold Buddha, which he is convinced will help prevent his family from being evicted.
 He and orphan street child Srey Leak begin a search for the Buddha in the hope it will protect their community.